01Make cookies for a holiday cookie tasting

 Outside of the December holiday season, venues are available and less expensive.
 Food, dress, decorations, and drinks can be less ambitious and more casual and fun.
 Run wild with your imagination.
 Even a picnic on the company grounds may beat the holiday blowout when employees are over-celebrated and over-stressed.

-Maybe your organization still wants to hold an office party for the holidays.
-You can hold fun, less costly alternative to the traditional fancy blowouts.
-You can even schedule and hold the office party at a time or location to involve families if you wish.
+You can hold a fun, less expensive alternative to traditional fancy blowouts.
+You even can schedule and hold the office party at a time or location to involve families if you wish.

-A combination of casual clothes (no glitter clothes to purchase), children invited (no babysitters to find), and fun, comfortable relaxed surroundings make these parties fun for all.
+A combination of casual clothes, children invited, and fun, comfortable relaxed surroundings make these parties fun for all.

 10 Alternatives to the Office Holiday Party

-So, if a holiday office party is affordable and wanted by your employees—hold one.
-Otherwise, the emphasis in these alternatives to the holiday office party is on low-cost activities with a big fun kick.
-The minimal investment of energy and time in planning and execution is also appreciated by stressed-out employees.
+Still, some employers want to celebrate in a way that does not include a traditional office holiday party.
+The emphasis in these alternatives is on low-cost activities that still are fun and help build morale.
+A minimal investment of energy and time in planning and execution also is appreciated by stressed-out employees.